Ai Fukuhara: Popularity

 Her first name, Ai, means "love" and she is often referred to as "Ai-chan" (愛ちゃん) in Japan.
 Her youth and talent have made her a popular sports star in Japan.
 Fukuhara has appeared in two Japanese table tennis video games, including Ikuze!
 Onsen Takkyū!!
 (Do it!
 Hot Spring Table Tennis!!), released on 21 December 2001 and Fukuhara Ai No Takkyū Icchokusen (Ai Fukuhara's Table Tennis), released on 24 June 2004, both for the PlayStation 2.
 She carried the Olympic flame when it traveled to Tokyo in 2004.
 She carried the torch once again for the Beijing Olympic Games in 2008, and was the flag bearer for the Japanese national team at the Opening Ceremonies.

 Since she has been playing table tennis in China from a very young age, Fukuhara can speak fluent Mandarin Chinese with a Northeastern accent.
 Therefore, she has greater popularity in China than any other table tennis players from outside of China.
-In an incident widely reported by the Chinese media, she wrote down "中日友好" (meaning "Sino-Japanese friendship" in both Chinese and Japanese) when meeting Wang Yi, then Chinese ambassador to Japan (now the Minister of Foreign Affairs), at the height of the 2005 anti-Japanese demonstrations.
+In an incident widely reported by the Chinese media, she wrote down "中日友好" (meaning "Sino-Japanese friendship" in both Chinese and Japanese) when meeting Wang Yi, then Chinese ambassador to Japan (now the director of Office of the Central Foreign Affairs Commission), at the height of the 2005 anti-Japanese demonstrations.

 In July 2005, Fukuhara guest-starred alongside Chinese actor Jackie Chan during the opening of a photograph exhibition, in Roppongi Hills, to celebrate 60 years of peaceful coexistence between China and Japan.
-During Chinese President Hu Jintao's visit to Japan in 2008, Hu played table tennis with Fukuhara at Waseda University.
+During CCP general secretary Hu Jintao's visit to Japan in 2008, Hu played table tennis with Fukuhara at Waseda University.